-His primary responsibility is to assist the Lead Referee in calling faults for non-volley zone and plane of the net violations occurring on both sides of the net.
-He will also observing all other player activity on and around the court and specifically during dead ball times.
-He will focus on the placement of the server's feet or wheelchair during the serve.
+The Second Referee's primary responsibility is to assist the Lead Referee in calling faults for non-volley zone and plane of the net violations occurring on both sides of the net.
+The Second Referee will also observing all other Player activity on and around the court and specifically during dead ball times.
+The Second Referee will focus on the placement of the Server's feet or wheelchair during the serve.